-- Aristotle VoIP Customers, including Lifeline customers, will not be charged based on the minutes they use.
+- Aristotle VoIP Customers, including Lifeline and Emergency Broadband Benefit Customers, will not be charged based on the minutes they use.
 Invoices will cover the subscribed plan and any equipment purchased through Aristotle plus taxes and fees directed by the local, state, and federal government.

 - Customers of any Aristotle service may receive a paper statement each month which lists all open or partially paid invoices.
 However, Customers who request paper statements will incur a monthly fee of $2.50.